webbpinner/sealog-client-alvin-shoreside/README.md

 # sealog-client-alvin-shoreside
-React-Redux based front-end to the Sealog event reviewing server customized to support the ALVIN HOV
+React-Redux based front-end to the shore-side version of the Sealog event reviewing server customized to support the ALVIN HOV

 For installation instruction please look at [INSTALL.md](./INSTALL.md)